martinlaxenaire/vue-curtains/README.md

 useCurtainsEvent(event, callback);
 ```

-This hook lets you subscribe to any of your <a href="https://www.curtainsjs.com/curtains-class.html#events">curtains instance events</a>, so you can use those events from any `<Curtains />` child component in your app.
+This hook lets you subscribe to any of your <a href="https://www.curtainsjs.com/curtains-class.html#events">curtains instance events</a>, so you can use those events from any `<Curtains></Curtains>` child component in your app.

 ```javascript
 import { useCurtainsEvent } from "vue-curtains";